NREL/hycon/docs/interfaces.md

 # Interfaces

-The `whoc.interfaces` module contains a library of interfaces for connecting Hycon with various simulation platforms and other repositories.
+The `hycon.interfaces` module contains a library of interfaces for connecting Hycon with various simulation platforms and other repositories.
 Each controller run will require an `interface`, which is an instantiated object of a class in this library.
 All interface classes should inherit from `InterfaceBase`,